AlexanderCarlston/Cook-With-Viewers/readme.md

 d.)
 Broadcaster does the chosen step.

 3.)
-Broadcaster is fineshed with the recipe.
+Broadcaster is finished with the recipe.